jdougherty4/testPython/chapter1.md

 "A string"

-#Find the Data type of 3
+#Find the Data type of 3 and print it.

 ```